Avs beat Golden Knights 3-2 in delayed Lake Tahoe game

 STATELINE, Nev.
+(AP)Everyone knew playing an outdoor game on a golf course near Lake Tahoe instead of in a stadium would provide a unique experience.

+Few could have imagined how it all turned out with the game starting with breathtaking views in the sunshine, taking an eight-hour break because of bad ice conditions and ending late at night.

-(AP) — Nathan MacKinnon scored a dazzling goalmore than nine hours after assisting on another to highlight a most unusual and lengthy outdoor game at Lake Tahoe that the Colorado Avalanche won 3-2 over the Vegas Golden Knights on Saturday.
+Nathan MacKinnon scored a dazzling goalmore than nine hours after assisting on another to highlight a most unusual and lengthy outdoor game that the Colorado Avalanche won 3-2 over the Vegas Golden Knights on Saturday.

+”It was weird.
+It feels like a blur honestly,” MacKinnon said. ”The ice was bad but we never thought of stopping.
+I never thought that was a possibility.
+I thought we would grind it out. … This was definitely more enjoyable, the second and third tonight.”

 The game started in bright sunshinethat led to a delay of more than eight hours following the first period because of poor ice conditions and ended in the dark 10 hours, 37 minutes later.